jaxwallet/Android_v1/README.md

-# JAX Wallet - Advanced, Open Source Ethereum Mobile Wallet & dApp Browser for Android
+# JAX.Money - Advanced, Open Source Ethereum Mobile Wallet & dApp Browser for Android

-JAX Wallet is an open source programmable blockchain apps platform.
+JAX.Money is an open source programmable blockchain apps platform.

-### JAX Wallet Is A Token Wallet
+### JAX.Money Is A Token Wallet

-JAX Wallet's focus is to provide an interface to interact with Ethereum Tokens in an intuitive, simple and full featured manner.
+JAX.Money's focus is to provide an interface to interact with Ethereum Tokens in an intuitive, simple and full featured manner.
 This is what sets us aside from other open source ethereum wallets.

-JAX Wallet is a decentralized wallet for the Jax.Money platform.
+JAX.Money is a decentralized wallet for the Jax.Money platform.
 It provides a way to manage WJAX, WJXN, JAXRE, JAXUD, and other digital assets conveniently and securely.

 Features:
 Secure
 Decentralized
 Convenient

-JAX Wallet allows you to store, send, and receive digital coins in complete safety and privacy.
+JAX.Money allows you to store, send, and receive digital coins in complete safety and privacy.
 It’s a non-custodial wallet that ensures only the owner has full control over the wallet account.

 The wallet lets users enjoy full decentralization of carrying out transactions with the leading cryptocurrencies.
 The app doesn't store any information about users’ accounts and doesn't require KYC for using basic features in the wallet.